pergran1/pergran1/README.md

 ## About me

-I am intreated in learning and develop more into data engineering and database management!
-I have a great understanding on how to analayze and manage data using **Python, R, SQL and Excel VBA.**
+I am interested in learning and develop more into data engineering and database management!
+I have a great understanding on how to analyze and manage data using **Python, R, SQL and Excel VBA.**

 - Some of the projects that I have been doing lately is regarding web scraping Fanfiction data and store the data in a database.
-I have been using Redshift in AWS but also a PostgreSQL so I can try different approaches on each database.
+I have been using Redshift in AWS but also a PostgreSQL so I can try different approaches on each database

 - 🌱 I’m currently learning **AWS, ETL**